Hole doping and electronic correlations in Cr-substituted BaFe$_{2}$As$_{2}$

 The band positions are marked by the colored dots determined from the second derivatives of the band maps and from Momentum and Energy Distribution Curves (MDCs and EDCs, respectively).
 Indeed, having the spectral function a Lorentzian lineshape, its central position is the minimum of the second derivatives.
 This method, therefore, describes the band shape and effective mass to a point but ignores information about the one-particle excitation lifetime and scattering rate.

-For this family of materials, the electronic bands derived from the Fe 3$d$-states are subjected to the As ligand effects.
-This effect breaks the Fe $3d$-states degeneracy and imparts a strong orbital character to the electronic bands in the FeSCs \citep{hosono_iron-based_2015,fernandes_iron_2022}.
-The distinct orbital characters are labeled by dots of distinct colors and were determined by the selection rules for the ARPES intensity polarization dependence and guided by previous works \citep{fuglsang_jensen_angle-resolved_2011,brouet_impact_2012,yi_role_2017,pfau_detailed_2019}.
+For this family of materials, the electronic bands derive from the Fe 3$d$-states and are subjected to the As ligand effects, which breaks the Fe $3d$-states degeneracy and imparts a strong orbital character to the electronic bands \citep{hosono_iron-based_2015,fernandes_iron_2022}.
+In Fig. \ref{fig:overview}$(a)$-$(c)$, the distinct main orbital characters are labeled by dots of different colors and were determined by the selection rules for the ARPES intensity polarization dependence and guided by previous works \citep{fuglsang_jensen_angle-resolved_2011,brouet_impact_2012,yi_role_2017,pfau_detailed_2019}.

 The Cr hole doping effect on the bands forming the hole pockets around $\Gamma$ is visible from direct inspection of the data.
-Indeed, the hole pocket Fermi vectors, $k_{F}$, are clearly increasing with Cr introduction, in line with the expectation of hole-doping by Cr substitution.
-A change in the polarization selection rules with Cr substitution is also observed in the case of the $8.5\%$Cr, where the spectral weight of the outer hole pocket is seen in the region expected for bands with $d_{xz/yz}$ main orbital character, for measurements along the $\Gamma X$ direction.
-This is evidence that the main orbital character of the $d_{xy}$ derived bands and their hybridization is significantly affected by Cr, as observed for Co substitution \citep{zhang_orbital_2011}.
+Indeed, the hole pocket Fermi vectors, $k_F$, are increasing with Cr introduction, in line with the expectation of hole-doping.
+Even for the highest Cr doping level in this work ($8.5\%$Cr), a total of three hole pockets are still visible around $\Gamma$, being mainly observed in pairs because of the polarization selection rules.